NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

-This could be considered an ancestor to dependency injection, where there exists a shared `container` object in the module scope, still allowing for us to acheive the first three goals.
+This could be considered an ancestor to dependency injection, where there exists a shared `container` object in the module scope, still allowing for us to achieve the first three goals.

 ```ts